The Humidor

 The Wise Man Maduro by Foundation

-Recommended in Episode 8 — The Stoic's Answer
+Recommended in Episode 8 — The Stoic's Answer, and Episode 10

 Mexican San Andrés wrapper over a double Nicaraguan binder.
 Medium-full in body with notes of fiery earth, black pepper, baker's cocoa, and a stone fruit finish.